gifts they might actually want

 While moisturizing your skin is an important step in most skin-care routines, applying SPF is even more crucial.
 Start him off with this moisturizer, which has caffeine, vitamins C and E, and SPF 20.

-For the brother who paddles out
+For the brother with hoop dreams

 For the sourdough bro